TheChymera/chymeric_photography/source/_posts/2014-06-06-per-photo-model-release-form.markdown

 ##Single Photo Specifications

 For per-photo model release we include a form structure with which you may specify and accurately identify up to 10 individuals photos.
-This identification works via [MD5 checksums](http://en.wikipedia.org/wiki/Md5), sequences of 32 hexadecimal digits which uniquely identify your photos.
+This works via [MD5 checksums](http://en.wikipedia.org/wiki/Md5), sequences of 32 hexadecimal digits which uniquely identify your photos.
 While explaining [checksum](http://en.wikipedia.org/wiki/Checksum) functions exceeds the scope of this article, the gist of the concept is that two photos with a difference of even only one pixel will still have different MD5 checksums.

-On most Unix-like operating systems (OS X, Linux, BSD, etc.) checksums can be computed in the command line via by entering:
+On most Unix-like operating systems (OS X, Linux, BSD, etc.) checksums can easily be computed in the command line via by entering:

 ```bash
 md5sum /path/to/your/original/photo
 ```

+Windows users may use a number of free online services instead - such as [this](http://sha1md5checksum.bugaco.com/cryptocalc/index.html).

-After obtaining the checksum of the photos for which the photographer desires release rights, these 32 hexadecimal digit sequences should be transcribed to the document.
+After obtaining the checksum of the photos for which the photographer desires release rights, these 32 digit sequences should be transcribed to the document.
 Due to the sequence length we provide 2 entries per photo, in which both photographer and model can transcribe the code to ensure it is correct.

-The picture being accurately identified and assuming the agreement is legally valid, you can secure the rights over both the original image and all derivative works.
+The picture being accurately identified and assuming the agreement is legally valid, you secure the rights over both the original image and all derivative works.
 All you need to do is keep the original file on record and evidence that all resulting pictures are indeed processed from it.
 You can always recalculate the checksum and it will always be the same.
 This is pretty much it!